 ATHLONE EDUCATION CENTRE

 The following constitution was adopted at the Meeting held in the Teachers’ Centre, Summerhill, Athlone, on the 16th April, 1973.
-The last amendment made was at the A.G.M. held on 17th February 2011.
+An amendment made was at the A.G.M. held on 17th February 2011.
+An additional amendment was made at the AGM on May 15th 2019.

 - TITLE Athlone Teachers’ Centre changed to Athlone Education Centre 8th April 1997 as per amendment A.G.M.
 11th March 1997.